-Uber leads $170 million Lime investment, offloads Jump to Lime – TechCrunch
+Uber leads $170M Lime investment, offloads Jump to Lime – TechCrunch

 Uber is trying to cut costs as usage has been plummeting due to the COVID-19 pandemic and lockdowns around the world.
 With today’s deal, the company is also going to save on operating costs as Jump employees transition from Uber to Lime.

 On April 30, Lime also laid off 13% of its workforce, representing about 80 employees.
-“Almost overnight, our company went from being on the eve of accomplishing an unprecedented milestone — the first next-generation micromobility company to reach profitability — to one where we had to pause operations in 99% of our markets worldwide to support cities’ efforts at social distancing.
+“Almost overnight, our company went from being on the eve of accomplishing an unprecedented milestone — the first next-generation micro-mobility company to reach profitability — to one where we had to pause operations in 99% of our markets worldwide to support cities’ efforts at social distancing.
 Needless to say, while we thought we had planned for all possibilities this year, we did not anticipate a global pandemic,” the company’s CEO wrote at the time.

 According to The Information’s report, Lime’s valuation is down 79% to $510 million with this round.
 In April 2019, Lime raised at a $2.4 billion valuation.